 I have been researching euroscepticism since the late 1990s.
 My work considers broad theoretical and practical questions about this phenomenon, as well as more specific work on the UK, on UK-EU relations, on the role of pressure groups and on the media profile of eurosceptics.

-Since 2017, I am Deputy Director of the ESRC's "UK in a Changing Europe" programme, contributing evidence-led, impartial inputs to the debate surrounding the UK's withdrawal from the EU.
+I was Deputy Director of the ESRC's "UK in a Changing Europe" programme from 2017 to 2019, contributing evidence-led, impartial inputs to the debate surrounding the UK's withdrawal from the EU.
 I blog regularly on these topics on the Politics@Surrey site, as well as on ideasforeurope and E!Sharp.
 I regularly contribute to debates on local, national and international media.

 I am an active teacher in various areas of politics and EU studies and was awarded the PSA's Sir Bernard Crick Award for Outstanding Teaching in 2012.
 I also became a HEA National Teaching Fellow in 2015.
 I also publish on the use of simulation games in higher education.
 This includes not only academic publications (see CV), but also regular posts for the Active Learning in Political Science blog.
 In addition, I have created materials for using simulations, hosted on the Higher Education Academy's website.
 I was a co-investigator on INOTLES "Innovating Teaching and Learning of European Studies", a TEMPUS-funded project (2014-2016), working with partners in five other European countries.
 Between 2013 and 2015, I was Associate Dean, Learning & Teaching for the Faculty of Arts and Human Sciences.